ThoughtWorks-Italy/Communities-Tech-Radar/README.md

 When you are ready, click on the share button in your Google Sheet, copy the link and fill this form to generate your Community Tech Radar: [https://docs.google.com/forms/d/e/1FAIpQLSebQq5pWp7ZPJt0cdCiD_eRTSFPXHnaStWyyz3t-NxvZqQULg/viewform](https://docs.google.com/forms/d/e/1FAIpQLSebQq5pWp7ZPJt0cdCiD_eRTSFPXHnaStWyyz3t-NxvZqQULg/viewform)

-The information entered in this form will be registered in GitHub under the open issue titled like "```community name``` (```city```)" as a new comment containing the other data collected from the form.
+The information entered in this form will be registered in GitHub under the open issue titled like "`<your community name> (<your city>)`" as a new comment containing the other data collected from the form.

-The pdf and the interactive website for your Community Tech Radar will be available on [https://github.com/TWItaly/Communities-Tech-Radar](https://github.com/TWItaly/Communities-Tech-Radar) (it may take a while...) with all the links to data, pdf and HTML version stored in a new comment to the issue titled like "```community name``` (```city```)".
+The pdf and the interactive website for your Community Tech Radar will be available on [https://github.com/TWItaly/Communities-Tech-Radar](https://github.com/TWItaly/Communities-Tech-Radar) (it may take a while...) with all the links to data, pdf and HTML version stored in a new comment to the issue titled like "`<your community name> (<your city>)`".

-#### STEP 7: Participate in the Italian Tech Radar!

-Join us at [Codemotion Milan](https://milan2018.codemotionworld.com) where we will present the  Italian Communities Tech Radar that will collect all the data gathered from the communities.